ovuncyayla/cj/README.md

 # CJ
-cj is a lightweight command-line tool to process JSON files blazingly fast :tw-1f4a5: (I had to say it because it is written in rust :tw-1f61c:).
+cj is a lightweight command-line tool to process JSON files blazingly fast :boom: (I had to say it because it is written in rust :stuck_out_tongue_winking_eye:).

 ## Features
 It is in very early stage of development so there's lots of room to improve.
 (Feature requests and PR's are very welcome.)
 That being said, it can prettify / minify json input, process json-path expressions and prints out the results to stdout.